dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/Challenge_Projects/1-Spellcheker/README.md

 ## Description

 In this project, you'll use `ArrayList` and file operations to implement a spelling checker tool.
 On creation, the checker will open a large list of common
 English words and construct a `HashSet` to store them.
-The checker can then search the tree to determine if it contains a given input word; if not, the word is either uncommon or misspelled.
+The checker can then search the set to determine if it contains a given input word; if not, the word is either uncommon or misspelled.
 For additional fun, your checker will support a method to suggest possible corrections to misspelled words.

 This project will allow you to practice the following: